stevenloe/old-theater/website/content/membership/membership.md

 ---
 title: Membership
-subhead: Join the Old Theater!
+subhead: Join The Old Theater!
 bgcolor: 738EB3
 ---

-Oriental’s Old Theater first opened its doors as a movie theater in 1946, and served as a social entertainment center until the late 50s.
+The Old Theater first opened its doors as a movie theater in 1946, and served as a social entertainment center until the late 50s.
 It was revitalized and reopened in 1995, providing a venue where performing arts can thrive in Pamlico County.